In Jordan, demonstrated the successful farmer use of low-cost, precision irrigation tool and human-machine interaction (HMI)

 My prior research found that resource-constrained farmers could be served by a semi-manual/semi-automatic irrigation system that uses automatic scheduling of irrigation events with manual valve operation (AS-MO).
 This project tested a functional AS-MO tool prototype, asking:

-How does an AS-MO tool function, from human-centered and water-saving perspectives?
+How do an AS-MO tool and its HMI function, from human-centered and water-saving perspectives?

 Next